SakibHasanChowdhury/R-Programming-Data-analysis-/README.md

 •	Working with Head, Tail, Str, Summary, dim and colnames
 •	Analyzing a biological dataset structure in R
 •	The use of $ in R

+3rd video playlist
+•R pivot_longer introduction
+⁠•How to change the format of a dataset from wide to long using "pivot_longer" in three various methods